-I’d like to note that the Virgin Islands is a predominantly black territory, so yes the majority of thee very misogynistic comments came from black men.
+I’d like to note that the Virgin Islands is a predominantly black territory, so yes the majority of the very misogynistic comments came from black men.

 That’s why I’m angry.
-I’m angry because rather than understand her point, men made it about themselves.
-They chose to toss logic aside and focus on trivial points that add nothing to the conversation.
+I’m angry because rather than understand her point, men made themselves the victim.
+They chose to toss logic aside and focus on trivial points that added nothing to the conversation.
 My favorites are: